JanSharp/quick-adjustable-inserters/readme.md

 - to show the default drop offset within tiles
 - for place and adjust to also pipette the inserter once done, to continue placing more inserters
 - for pipette to copy vectors, see section a little bit higher up

+A map setting ...

+- to only allow mirrored inserters.
+The pickup and drop positions/tiles must be at the opposite sides of the inserter, see section higher up

 As well as some startup settings ...